AndyObtiva/super_module/README.md

 Another workaround is [`ActiveSupport::Concern`](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html), a Rails library that attempts to ease some of the boilerplate pain by offering a [DSL](http://www.infoq.com/news/2007/06/dsl-or-not) layer on top of [`Module.included(base)`](http://ruby-doc.org/core-2.2.1/Module.html#method-i-included).
 Unfortunately, while it helps improve readability a bit, it adds even more boilerplate idiom cruft, thus feeling no more than putting a band-aid on the problem.

 But do not fear, [SuperModule](https://rubygems.org/gems/super_module) comes to the rescue!
-By declaring your module as a `super_module`, it will simply behave as one would expect and automatically include class methods along with instance methods, without any further work needed.
+By declaring your module as a SuperModule, it will simply behave as one would expect and automatically include class methods along with instance methods, without any further work needed.

 ## Introductory Comparison